Table of Contents

 The main source of ASX for various human applications, including dietary supplements, cosmetics, and food, is derived from Haematococcus Pluvialis.

-This article will exclusively focus on natural Astaxanthin and its attributes within the context of the discussion
+This article will exclusively focus on natural ASX and its attributes within the context of the discussion

 Astaxanthin health benefits

-Astaxanthin has amazing antioxidant power that has been linked to various health benefits including prevention of cardiovascular disease, immune system enhancement, bioactivity against Helicobacter pylori, and cataract prevention.
+ASX has amazing antioxidant power linked to various health benefits including prevention of cardiovascular disease, immune system enhancement, bioactivity against Helicobacter pylori, and cataract prevention.

 ASX has gained attention due to its potential pharmacological effects.
-These include anticancer, antidiabetic, anti-inflammatory, and antioxidant activities, as well as neuro-, cardiovascular, ocular, and skin-protective effects.
+These include anticancer, antidiabetic, anti-inflammatory, antioxidant, and neuro-, cardiovascular, ocular, and skin-protective effects.
 Furthermore, it has demonstrated effectiveness in skin cancer chemoprevention.

 Humans do not make Astaxanthin.